rhevm-qe-automation/pytest_jira/README.rst

 Using lambda value for skipif
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can use value for ``skipif`` parameter.
+You can use lambda value for ``skipif`` parameter.
 Lambda function must take
 issue JSON as input value and return boolean-like value.
 If any JIRA ID
 returns False-like value marker line will be ignored.